DaniAlRab/My_CSharp_Tools/README.md

 ```

- - Put it on constructor
+ - Put it in the constructor
 ```C#
 RotatedLabel myRotatedLabel = new RotatedLabel();
 myRotatedLabel.Font = new Font("Arial", 16, System.Drawing.FontStyle.Bold);